2014 Football NSW season: 2014 NSW State League Division 1

 The 2014 NSW State League Division 1 was the second edition of the State League to be incorporated under the National Premier Leagues banner.
 12 teams competed, all playing each other twice for a total of 22 rounds.

 NBThe final round match between Northbridge FC and Inter Lions was not played, as it had been postponed and had no effect on the finals series.

 Finals

 2014 NSW State League Division 2

 The 2014 NSW State League Division 2 was the second edition of the State League to be incorporated under the National Premier Leagues banner.
 9 teams competed, all playing each other twice for a total of 16 matches.

 Finals

-2014 National Premier League NSW Women's 1
+2014 National Premier Leagues NSW Women's 1

 The 2014 National Premier League NSW Women's 1 was the first edition of the new NPL NSW Women's competition to be incorporated under the National Premier Leagues banner.
 9 teams competed, all playing each other three times for a total of 27 rounds.